-Maddy Buxton is a Certified ADHD Life Coach living in Atlanta, Georgia, with her two small dogs.
-She’s currently working towards her International Coaching Federation Credentialing, and feels quite weird writing about herself in the third person.
+Maddy Buxton has a M.A. in Clinical Mental Health Counseling from the Chicago School of Professional Psychology, a Pre-Licensed Mental Health Counselor, and is a Certified ADHD Life Coach living in Atlanta, Georgia.
 Her background is in theater, having graduated Magna Cum Laude from Savannah College of Art and design with a BFA in Performing Arts.
 While working in the entertainment industry for years in various jobs as a writer, improviser, producer, actor, and production assistant she was battling fibromyalgia and arthritis, and was looking for more meaningful work to help people like herself that wouldn’t require her to be on her feet for 12+ hours a day.

 As her health got worse, she moved back home to be with her family and did some more soul searching.
 While there, several members of her family were going through their own health journeys and got diagnosed with ADHD later in life.
 Learning about ADHD, a lot of pieces of her life and family dynamic fell into place and made a lot more sense.
 While she never received an ADHD diagnosis herself, the symptoms between fibromyalgia and ADHD overlap considerably (and if they are later to be discovered to be two sides of the same diseased coin she would not be surprised).
 She found the research on ADHD fascinating and discovered the profession of ADHD Life Coaching.